Highland Fencible Corps: Inverness-shire Fencibles (1794)

-The Inverness-shire Fencibles were raised shortly after 21 November 1794 when letters of service were issued to Major Baillie of Duncan to raise a Fencible corps of 600 whose service should extend to the whole of Great Britain and Ireland.
-Major Gordon Cumming of Pitlurg was appointed to the permanent post of lieutenant-colonel by Colonel Baillie, who had that privilege conferred on him.
+The Inverness-shire Fencibles (or Inverness Fencibles) were raised shortly after 21 November 1794 when letters of service were issued to Major John Baillie of Dunain to raise a fencible corps of 600 whose service should extend to the whole of Great Britain and Ireland.
+Major John Gordon Cumming of Pitlurg was appointed to the permanent post of lieutenant-colonel by Colonel Baillie, who had that privilege conferred on him.

 The regiment was completed in October 1795, and was embodied at Inverness under the name of the Loyal Inverness Fencible Highlanders, though there were only about 350 Highlanders in the corps.
 The uniform was the full Highland garb, and it was observed that some young Welshmen (about 40), who had joined the ranks, were more partial to the plaid than the Lowlanders of Aberdeen and Perth.

 The regiment was immediately ordered to Ireland, and with such haste that the men were despatched without clothing or arms, of which, however, they received a supply at Glasgow on their route.
 The regiment was actively employed during the rebellion, and conducted themselves in that unfortunate service with as much forbearance as circumstances would permit.
-Colonel Baillie died in 1797, and was succeeded by Lieutenant-colonel Cumming Gordon.
+Colonel Baillie died in 1797, and was succeeded as regimental commander by Lieutenant-Colonel John Gordon Cumming, who thus became the corps’ final colonel.

 In compliment to the good behaviour of the corps its designation was changed, after the suppression of the rebellion, to the Duke of York's Royal Inverness-shire Highlanders.
 The establishment of the regiment was increased, and in 1801 the whole corps offered to extend its service to any part of the world.
 In March 1802 the regiment was disbanded at Stirling.